List of Star Wars television series: Galaxy of Creatures (2021–2023)

 Star Wars Galaxy of Creatures debuted on the Star Wars Kids YouTube channel and website in October 2021.
 The shorts depict the droid SF-R3 ("Aree") as he journeys across the galaxy learning about various wildlife.

 Galactic Pals (2022)

 Star Wars Galactic Pals is an animated micro-series that premiered on April 12, 2022, on StarWarsKids.com and YouTube.
 A spinoff of the adventures of the droid SF-R3 ("Aree") in Star Wars Galaxy of Creatures, Galactic Pals joins M1-RE ("Miree"), another member of the Galactic Society of Creature Enthusiasts, as she looks after and studies ornery Ortolans, fussy Hutts, scavenging Jawas, and more creatures and aliens aboard the Youngling Care Space Station.

 "Zen – Grogu and Dust Bunnies" (2022)

-"Zen – Grogu and Dust Bunnies" is a hand-drawn animated short by Studio Ghibli that featured Grogu and "dust bunnies".
+"Zen – Grogu and Dust Bunnies" is a hand-drawn animated short by Studio Ghibli that featured Grogu and the "dust bunnies" from My Neighbor Totoro.
 It was released on Disney+ on November 12, 2022.

+Fun with Nubs (2024–present)

+Fun with Nubs is a series of shorts that ties in with Young Jedi Adventures.

+Droid Diaries (2025–present)

+Droid Diaries is a series that follows BB-8 and R2 on quirky adventures throughout the galaxy.